influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.5/tools/influx_inspect.md

 # Caveats

-The system does not have access to the meta store when exporting TSM shards.
+The system does not have access to the metastore when exporting TSM shards.
 As such, it always creates the [retention policy](/influxdb/v1.5/concepts/glossary/#retention-policy-rp) with infinite duration and replication factor of 1.
-End users may want to change this prior to re-importing if they are importing to a cluster or want a different duration for retention.
+End users may want to change this prior to reimporting if they are importing to a cluster or want a different duration for retention.